crabmusket/crabmusket.net/blog/content/drafts/loyalty3.md

    The binding together of one's passion and effort with other people involved in the same cause is invigorating.
 2. The responsibility for achieving the cause's aim does not rest on the individual.
    When one acts together with others, each is absolved of their individual failures.

-When "the show must go on", the lead actor is empowered by the knowledge that their understudy has been loyally waiting in the wings, prepared for the moment when they might be needed.
-The revolutionary needn't fear imprisonment, knowing others will continue the fight in their place.

 The loyal are satisfied by the act of living loyally, every day of their lives.
 They also have the psychological security of an ongoing movement where success is not limited by their own effort.[^lost causes]